windmill-labs/windmilldocs/docs/core_concepts/5_schedules/index.md

 # Run on a Schedule

 Windmill allows you to define Schedules for Scripts and Flows.
-Once a Schedule is defined, it will automatically run the script at the set frequency.
+Once a Schedule is defined, **it will automatically run the script at the set frequency**.
 Think of it as an easy-to-use CRON scheduler that you can share with other users.

 A Schedule consists of a **Script or Flow**, its **arguments** and a **CRON